 The Galaxy smartphone is one of the most popular on the planet, and the pressure to create award-winning accessories is high.
 But from active movers’ perspectives, the Galaxy Buds don’t quite justify their price tag.
 Samsung tackled the challenge of an all around true wireless earbud, but failed to address runners and gym goers head on.
 We look forward to Samsung producing a model made specifically for sports.

-Soundpeats Sonic: Good for bargain bin earbuds, but left us wishing we spent more – $49.99 on Amazon.com
+Soundpeats Sonic: Good for bargain bin earbuds, but left us wishing we spent more – Check price at Amazon.com

 While the Soundpeats Sonic earbuds play well in the bargain buds space, the product does not match higher end competitors in terms of build quality, bass levels, battery life, and overall performance.
 Soundpeats’ deep discounting Amazon-dominating strategies can be tempting, but in the end left us wishing we had the vastly superior performance of a slightly more expensive product.